 "...a team can have everything going for it - the brightest and most qualified people, access to resources, a clear mission - but still fail because it lacks group emotional intelligence..."

-We'll be looking in more depth at emotionally intelligent teams in our half day masterclass coming up next month.
-To find out more, click the link below:
+In our upcoming Masterclass, we'll be looking in more depth at emotionally intelligent teams.
+To find out more, please click the link below:

 For our One-Day introductory course on Emotional Intelligence, click the link below: